alenakhineika/electron-sortable-list/README.md

 # Electron Sortable List

-The example of how to use `react-sortable-hoc` and `@dnd-kit` libraries in the React application.
+The example of how to use [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) and [dnd-kit](https://github.com/clauderic/dnd-kit) libraries in the React application.

 <img src="./sortable-libraries.png" alt="Sortable Lists" width="600"/>